moellpau/handwritten-digit-recognition/README.md

 * add more digits and letters + sonderzeichen to make a passwort entry possible
 * possiblity to check and enter more than one digit etc.
 * connection/wifi to specific system like door lock etc.
+* custom sounds and words -> connect speaker to Arduino

 <a name="sour"></a>
 ## 6. Sources